PCMakia/Vue-Plushies-Store-page/README.md

-# Vue_Anime_Plushie
+# Vue_Anime_Plushie (A project for CSC340 in DePauw University)

-This template should help get you started developing with Vue 3 in Vite.
+This is my take on designing a website to an online store.
+Project features firebase (free) and Vue struture

 ## Recommended IDE Setup